camunda/camunda-docs-manual/content/reference/rest/message/post-message-with-result.md

 ---

-title: "Correlate a Message"
+title: "Correlate a Message with Result"
 weight: 10

 menu:
   main:
-    name: "Correlate"
+    name: "Correlate with Result"
-    identifier: "rest-api-message-post-message"
+    identifier: "rest-api-message-post-message-with-result"
     parent: "rest-api-message"
-    pre: "POST `/message/correlate`"
+    pre: "POST `/message/correlateWithResult`"

 ---

-Correlates a message to the process engine to either trigger a message start event or an intermediate message catching event.
+Correlates a message to the process engine to either trigger a message start event or an intermediate message catching event and returns a result of the correlation.
-Internally this maps to the engine's message correlation builder methods `MessageCorrelationBuilder#correlate()` and `MessageCorrelationBuilder#correlateAll()`.
+Internally this maps to the engine's message correlation builder methods `MessageCorrelationBuilder#correlateWithResult()` and `MessageCorrelationBuilder#correlateAllWithResult()`.
 For more information about the correlation behavior, see the [Message Events]({{< relref "reference/bpmn20/events/message-events.md" >}}) section of the [BPMN 2.0 Implementation Reference]({{< relref "reference/bpmn20/index.md" >}}).

 # Method

-POST `/message/correlate`
+POST `/message/correlateWithResult`

 # Parameters